Learning Center

 • Resale Value: High in luxury homes but niche appeal

 Onyx is the epitome of luxury kitchen countertops.
-You will only find it is contemporary, modern homes, often with a light underneath it to highlight it's clear qualities.
+You will only find it in contemporary, modern homes, often with a light underneath it to highlight its clear qualities.
 But if you have kids and want the most value for the price you pay, onyx is not the countertop material for you.

 Summary of the 13 Best Kitchen Countertop Materials